 Soccer Drill Purpose

 A soccer drill’s purpose determines what kind of drill you should be creating.
 Here are a few examples of different kinds of drills: The most common type of drill you will create as a coach is a warm-up drill.
 Warm-up drills are used to get the entire team moving and ready for practice.
-Another common drill you will use as a coach is a finishing drill.
-Finishing drills are used to help players improve their finishing ability.
+Another common drill you will use as a coach is a shooting drill.
+Shooting drills are used to help players improve their finishing ability.
 Defense drills help players improve their skills on defense.
 Coeducation drills are used to mix up the teams and get players used to playing with players from both sides of the field.
 Attacking drills are used to help players improve their attacking skills.

 Start with a Warm-up Drill